Is meditating while high possible?

 It not only allowed me to gain perspective while high, but once sober my actions were reflective of my new perspective (meaning the results from a high meditation had lasting impacts on my daily (sober) reality.

-It wasn’t all smooth sailing, during my 14 days of smoking weed and practicing meditation I found these 5 variables the most helpful for improving results.
 Remember everyone’s endocannabinoid system is different so you may have to play around a bit until you find what’s right for you.

 While meditating with weed can seem counter intuitive, marijuana has effects upon the nervous system and amalygada which helps you to see, feel, and think differently when meditating.